 Can supervise: YES

-Design History; inter-relationships between visual and literary forms
+Design and Art History; inter-relationships between visual and literary forms

 Popular prints and communication practices